RyuZhihao123/CHITreeProject/README.md

 Note that, our proposed TGP-Net doesn't use these leaf information in practice.
 But you can freely use them in your own project if needed. ^_^

-:diamonds: Please feel free to use my dataset in your work as long as you have indicated my name or cited this paper.
+:hearts: Please feel free to use my dataset in your work as long as you have indicated my name or cited this paper.

 # 2. Codes and Software: